 See the Quality Matters website for more information including full CHLOE survey results.

-Does your video platform give faculty an easy way to record, share, edit, and caption videos for online and blended learning?
+Do your video tools give faculty an easy way to record, share, edit, and caption videos for online and blended learning?

-TechSmith Relay provides industry-leading quizzing and analytics, mobile teaching and learning, and flexible accessibility options.
-See how it works.
+TechSmith Knowmia Pro provides industry-leading quizzing and analytics, mobile teaching and learning, and flexible accessibility options.